OCA/sale-workflow/payment_signal/README.rst

 Payment Signal
 ==============

-Module to signal budgets and orders
+Module to signal quotations and orders

 Usage
 =====